rcooper102/aos_unit_eval_data/README.md

 NOTE: An import does *not* completely replace existing data.
 It merges it with any current data you have. (presuming the imported data to be the authority in cases of conflict)

-All units are presumed to be at max unit size or max wounds and *not* under the influence of any non static buffs.
+All units are presumed to be at max unit size or max wounds and *not* under the influence of any buffs they cannot get from their own warscroll or their allegiance.
+(Aka impossible to calculate in the value of a buff from another model that has a pts cost)

 ## Exporting Your Data